egoist/todo/README.md

 - Rule the web
 - Conquer the World
-- Or get a girlfreind?
+- Or get a girlfriend?
 - [Track my todo list](/issues)

 ---